codehath/advent-of-code-2023/day-2/README.md

 # Day 2 - Cube Conundrum

 ## Part One: Possible Games - [Original Puzzle](https://adventofcode.com/2023/day/1)
 In this puzzle, you're presented with information about the cubes in a bag based on several games played.
 Each game has multiple rounds, the cubes are replaced after each round.
-Your task is to determine which games would have been possible if the bag contained only 12 red, 13 green, and 14 blue cubes.
+A game is considered possible if it can be played with only the cubes contained in the bag, 12 red, 13 green, and 14 blue cubes.
+Otherwise, the game is impossible.

 __Example:__